summaryInfo/nsst/README.md

 	* Small size and almost no dependencies
 	* Multiple terminal windows
 		* This would be extended to full daemon mode
+	* Configuration with Xrmdb and command line arguments

 See TODO file for things that are to be implemented.